 Introduction to environmental law The first part gives you a broad introductory course, focusing on the Role of Law in Environmental Policies (first semester, Uppsala).
 You will learn about the functions and potentials of different environmental legal instruments and principles, as well as how legislation and legal principles can counteract the implementation of environmental objectives and green growth.
 You will also learn how international and EU environmental law interact with national law.
 You will learn about the basic structures and challenges in environmental law of all Nordic states.

-The other specialisation area is climate change and energy law.
+The other specialization area is climate change and energy law.
 The first course takes place in Joensuu in the second semester.
 It provides a basic understanding of the climate change challenge, and key legal mechanisms and policies related to climate change mitigation and adaptation.
-You will also take a course on international trade regimes under the WTO, which introduces the key WTO rules relating to climate change.
-Aspects of trade in renewable energy technologies and the relationship between the WTO and emissions trading systems are also included.
+You will also take a course in international economic law and the green transition.
+This course will provide a broad overview of the key international legal instruments and institutions that are relevant for green transitions.

 In Tromsø, you will take a course that provides advanced knowledge of the interdependence between climate and energy, including the implications of climate change law for the energy sector, renewable energy, emissions trading, and carbon capture and storage.
 The course will also offer case studies from the Arctic.

 Master's thesis During the third part of the programme, in the final semester, you will write a Master's thesis, based on your in-depth knowledge acquired in the courses about the two environmental law areas.
 The thesis shall analyse a specific topic within one of these two areas.
 A supervisor will support your writing.
 During seminars, you will be advised in matters of legal methodology, structuring and writing skills.
 In order to be accepted to this fourth semester, the student must have completed 75 credits of the programme courses.